FAQ - Latency

 Q. Is this RPC (gRPC, Shreds) faster than others?

-We constantly improve our latency based on customer feedback.
-If you seek the fastest endpoint, please share detailed information so we can work to achieve superior performance.
+We continually work on improving latency based on customer feedback.
+If you seek the fastest possible endpoint, please share detailed information with us.
+Providing specific metrics and comparison conditions against competitors allows us to deliver superior performance.
+This feedback-driven approach has consistently enabled us to enhance our services.

 Q. I'm experiencing high latency.
 Why?